Merchants of Magick: Top Seller

 Nonetheless, Merchants of Magick has managed what I thought was impossible: supplanted Fleet: The Dice Game as my favorite roll-and-write.
 I certainly understand why some people might disagree.
 For me, the blend of number crunching, the capabilities for combos, the need to plan for future Orders, and the theme tie neatly together to create an experience I find it very easy to come back to.
 Merchants of Magick is the only board game I’ve played solo this year – I like it that much.

-You can get your own copy of Merchants of Magick right now on the Rock Manor Games website.
+You can get your own copy of Merchants of Magick on the Rock Manor Games website or from Amazon.

 The Family Gamers received a copy of Merchants of Magick from Rock Manor Games for this review.